Alan Watts: Middle years

-Experimentation

 Some of Watts's writings published in 1958 (e.g., his book Nature, Man and Woman and his essay "The New Alchemy") mentioned some of his early views on the use of psychedelic drugs for mystical insight.
 Watts had begun to experiment with psychedelics, initially with mescaline given to him by Oscar Janiger.
 He tried LSD several times in 1958, with various research teams led by Keith S. Ditman, Sterling Bunnell Jr., and Michael Agron.
-He also tried marijuana and concluded that it was a useful and interesting psychoactive drug that gave the impression of time slowing down.
+He also tried cannabis and concluded that it was a useful and interesting psychoactive drug that gave the impression of time slowing down.
 Watts's books of the '60s reveal the influence of these chemical adventures on his outlook.
 He later said about psychedelic drug use, "If you get the message, hang up the phone.
 For psychedelic drugs are simply instruments, like microscopes, telescopes, and telephones.
-The biologist does not sit with eye permanently glued to the microscope, he goes away and works on what he has seen."
+The biologist does not sit with eye permanently glued to the microscope; he goes away and works on what he has seen."

 Applied aesthetics

-Watts sometimes ate with his group of neighbours in Druid Heights (near Mill Valley, California) who had endeavoured to combine architecture, gardening, and carpentry skills to make a beautiful and comfortable life for themselves.
-These neighbours accomplished this by relying on their own talents and using their own hands, as they lived in what has been called "shared bohemian poverty".
+Watts sometimes ate with his group of neighbours in Druid Heights (near Mill Valley, California), who had set up a community, living in what has been called "shared bohemian poverty".
 Druid Heights was founded by the writer Elsa Gidlow, and Watts dedicated his book The Joyous Cosmology to the people of this neighbourhood.
-He later dedicated his autobiography to Elsa Gidlow, for whom he held a great affection.
+He later dedicated his autobiography to Elsa Gidlow.

-Regarding his intentions, Watts attempted to lessen the alienation that accompanies the experience of being human that he felt plagued the modern Westerner, and (like his fellow British expatriate and friend, Aldous Huxley) to lessen the ill will that was an unintentional by-product of alienation from the natural world.
+Regarding his intention for living, Watts attempted to lessen the alienation that accompanies the experience of being human that he felt plagued the modern Westerner, and to lessen the ill will that was an unintentional by-product of alienation from the natural world.
 He felt such teaching could improve the world, at least to a degree.
 He also articulated the possibilities for greater incorporation of aesthetics (for example: better architecture, more art, more fine cuisine) in American life.
-In his autobiography he wrote, "… cultural renewal comes about when highly differentiated cultures mix".
+In his autobiography, he wrote, "… cultural renewal comes about when highly differentiated cultures mix".

-In his last novel, Island (1962), Huxley mentions the religious practice of maithuna as being something like that which Roman Catholics call "coitus reservatus".
-A few years before, Watts had discussed the theme in his own book, Nature, Man and Woman, in which he discusses the possibility of the practice being known to early Christians and of it being kept secretly by the Church.